tsipkens/modalii/README.md

 smodel = SModel(prop, x_fields, t, l);
 ```

-The inputs are largely the same as before, but with an added `l` argument that defines the wavelengths relevant to the experiment.
+The inputs are largely the same as the `HTModel` class, but with an added `l` argument that defines the wavelengths relevant to the experiment.

 ## 3. Packages